Content Services - A Comprehensive Guide

 - CSPs offer File Sync and Share (FSS) capabilities to securely distribute content to mobile devices and sync updates with appropriate content security.

 - Automated processes in CSPs can add metadata to content.
 Meta-data management is easier and more organized than in ECMs.

 - Features such as versioning, document preview, annotation and editing are possible with CSPs.

 Features to look for in Content Services

 The features to look for when choosing a tool for Content Services must include:

 - Intelligent content capture: This is particularly important for physical-to-digital data transition.
 The capture of relevant and required information from both paper and electronics sources such as emails, documents, enterprise applications and social media is the first step in business automation.

 - Document management: The traditional hierarchical folder structure is no longer suited in the current scenario where there are various participants with different work requirements and preferences.
 Automated data classification can reduce content administration burden beyond the hierarchical structure.
-Some data classification features are intelligent metadata managers, OCR/ICR file tagging and roles-based classification.
+Some data classification features are intelligent metadata managers, OCR/ICR file tagging, roles-based classification & document classification.

 - Records management: Structured and transparent management of records can ensure compliance and reduce audit/litigation risks.